A Home Inspection, Why?

 New House Inspectors Are Unique

 New Construction Home Inspections need to be done by an inspector specially trained to inspect new construction houses.
-Resale home inspectors inspect fewer items and may not have the additional expertise required for new homes.
-A new construction inspector needs to know about modern building codes, energy-saving products and systems, and also Smart Home technology features.
+Las Vegas resale home inspectors inspect fewer items and may not have the additional expertise required for new homes.
+A new construction inspector needs to know about modern building codes, energy-saving products and systems, and Smart Home technology features.

-Our personal home inspector found moisture in a shower wall in the guest bath with his moisture meter.
+We move every 3-5 years as we gradually downsize.
+It never fails to amaze us about what our inspectors find!
+Our new construction home inspector found moisture in a shower wall in the guest bath with his moisture meter.
 Having grown children, we might not have found that leak for years.
 The repair was extensive, involving granite, drywall, plumbing, and mold testing.
-If we found that problem two years later, it would have been extremely expensive, and it would have been our responsibility.
+If we found that problem two years later, it would have been extremely expensive- FOR US!
 What if a new buyer discovered it after we sold the home?
-This is why we give our clients a new construction home inspection.
+This is why we give every client a new construction home inspection.

-We also purchased a home with a bowed wall due to the plumbing.
+At other houses, there was one home with a bowed wall due to the plumbing.
 There was no drywall on the inside wall of a closet around the door jam in another house we bought.
-My point is that there can be many things that a home inspector and even the builder doesn’t see.
+My point is that there can be many things that a city building inspector and even the builder don’t see.
 Obviously, the drywall guy knew that he didn’t cover that wall, but it saved him time.
 The more eyes you have on your team, the better your house will be.

-One day we felt air coming out of the medicine cabinet slots.
-Kurt went into the attic to investigate, and it was a duct coming out of the air handler that came unattached.
-Looking around, he discovered that there was no insulation over about 100 square feet of the master bedroom ceiling.
+Even in our custom-built home, one day, we felt cold air coming out of the medicine cabinet slots.
+So I went into the attic at 120 degrees to investigate.
+There was a duct coming out of the air handler that had come loose and unattached.
+Looking around, I discovered that there was no insulation over about 100 square feet of the master bedroom ceiling.
 We had high ceilings, so we noticed a temperature difference in the room but never thought it was due to insulation.
-Missing this insulation had cost us money and comfort for two years.
+Fortunately, missing that insulation had only cost us money and comfort for two years.

-Do yourself a favor and get a New Construction Home Inspection or just hire us for free (the builder pays us at no cost to you), and we will hire the best as a gift.
+Do yourself a favor and get a New Construction Home Inspection.
+Las Vegas buyers can hire us for free (the builder pays us at no cost to you).
+We monitor the construction of your home every week, and we will hire the best home inspector in town for you as a gift to you.

-After doing hundreds of walkthrus, we began giving every client a home inspection as a gift.
-That’s how important we believe a home inspection is for your new home.
+After attending hundreds of new construction home walkthrus, we began giving every client a home inspection as a gift.
+That’s how important we believe a new construction home inspection is for your new home.
 You need to protect yourself because, in reality, mistakes are made, and usually, no one else is looking out for you.

 Keys To Your Home’s Safety